Understanding Obesity Treatment

 How Is Obesity Treated?

-A very low-calorie diet may be considered if you need to lose weight quickly to protect your health and your health care provider decides it is a safe method for you to use.
-People are not kept on this diet for long periods of time because the diet lacks certain nutrients the body needs.
+If you need to lose weight quickly to protect your health, you may consider going on a very low-calorie diet if your doctor decides it’s safe for you.
+People aren’t supposed to stay on this diet for a long time because it lacks some of the nutrients the body needs.
 Such diets should be done only with careful medical supervision.

 Surgery is sometimes used to treat obesity.
-Many doctors will consider it only for people who have not been able to lose weight with other treatments and who are at high risk for developing other health problems because of their weight.
+Many doctors will consider it only for people who have not been able to lose weight with other treatments and who are at high risk for getting other health problems because of their weight.
+If you do have weight loss surgery, you'll still need to change your diet and exercise for lasting results.